rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

 ## Configure offers {#configure-offers}

 You can now create and configure your offers.
-In this example, you will create four offers corresponding to the four offers you want to display according to each profile and priority(?).
+In this example, you will create four offers that you want to display according to each specific profile.

 1. Create an offer.
 Learn more in [this section](../../using/offers/offer-library/creating-personalized-offers.md#create-offer).

-1. In this offer, create three representations (combinations of a placement that you created earlier and an asset):
+1. In this offer, create three representations.
+Each representation must be a combination of a placement that you created earlier and an asset:

     * One corresponding to the *Web - Image* placement
     * One corresponding to the *Email - Image* placement